Italy

 Afternoon:

-We'll meet at an appointed time and place to walk to the Basilica of Santa Maria Novella complex, located near the city's main train station, to meet our local art historian.
-Santa Maria Novella is Florence's Dominican church, built on land assigned to the Order in the early 13th century.
-The present basilica was constructed in the early 15th century; its famous façade was designed by famed Renaissance man, Leon Battista Alberti in the 1470s.
+We’ll meet at an appointed time and place to walk to the Basilica of Santa Maria Novella complex, located near the city's central train station, to meet our local art historian.
+Santa Maria Novella is Florence’s Dominican church, built on land assigned to the Order in the early 13th century.
+The basilica was constructed in the early 15th century; its famous façade was designed by famed Renaissance man, Leon Battista Alberti in the 1470s.
 The interior of the basilica contains astounding works of 15th-century frescoes, including Masaccio's Trinity and Domenico Ghirlandaio's (and possibly young apprentice Michelangelo) Tornabuoni Chapel, not to mention works by Lorenzo Ghiberti, Giambologna, Bernardo Daddi, and Filippino Lippi.
+Free time.
+Take this opportunity for personal independent exploration to see and do what interests you most.
+The Group Leader will be happy to offer suggestions.

 Dinner: